 CURRENCY – Euros.

 - By Air.
-Schiphol International Airport is one of the busiest in the world and is situated 15 kilometers from the main city.
+Schiphol International Airport is one of the busiest in the world and is situated 15 kilometers from the central city.

-- Check Flights Schedule or Book your flights to Amsterdam –
+- Check your Flights Schedule or Book your flights to Amsterdam

-- By Train - Europe has a good rail network and so the train station of Amsterdam is well connected with other cities in Europe.
+- You can reach Amsterdam By Train – Europe has a good rail network, so Amsterdam’s train station is well connected with other European cities.

 - Road/Self Drive